run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 :octicons-versions-24: [Version 2.5](../../../home/whats-new-2022.md#may-2022-runai-version-25)

 To use the Run:ai inference module you must pre-install [Knative Serving](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/){target=_blank}.
 Follow the instructions [here](https://knative.dev/docs/install/){target=_blank} to install.
-Run:ai has been certified on Knative version that only supports Kubernetes 1.22 or later.
+Run:ai is certified on Knative 1.4 and 1.5 with Kubernetes 1.22 and Knative 1.3 for Kubernetes 1.21.

 Post-install, you must configure Knative to use the Run:ai scheduler by running: